jwbirkbeck/reinforcement_learning/README.md

 This project uses:

 * Tensorflow, keras, and plaidML.
+* Anaconda
 * The OpenAI Gym (install is not via a standard `conda install`, but instead with `conda install -c conda-forge gym`.
+* A few other python packages (a `requirements.txt` is provided for replicating my environment)